-Our Educational Assistant Certificate is delivered fully online and prepares you to work alongside teachers in the classroom.
+Our program is delivered fully online and prepares you to work alongside teachers in the classroom.
 You'll study child growth and development, learning strategies, interpersonal skills, and professionalism.
 This program offers a combination of theoretical instruction along with practical experience in an educational setting.

-Practicums can be arranged at a school setting of your choice.
+Practicums can be arranged in a school setting of your choice.

 Graduates of The Educational Assistant Certificate Program qualify for Level 1 Early Childhood Educator Certification through Child Care Staff Certification, Government of Alberta, Children and Youth Services upon completion of their certificate.